jespyxis/kubeintro/Kubectl_Primer/step2/text.md

 Execute the command to obtain the scructure of the *node API resource*.

-Based on the obtained information, issue a GET command to obtain for each node its name, capacity and last hearbeat time.
+Based on the obtained information, issue a GET command to obtain for each node its name, memory capacity and allocatable memory

 <details>
   <summary>Solution</summary>